brrunm/brnmpto/README.md

 Here are some ideas to get you started:

-- I’m currently loving to work with React.Js and React Native,
+- I’m currently **loving** to work with React.Js and React Native,
-- I’m currently learning more about Typescript, php, python, vue (...)
+- I’m currently learning more about Next.js, Typescript, php, python, vue, flutter (...)

 - How to reach me: brnmpto@gmail.com